Mitkoo/Mitkoo/README.md

-### Hi 👋 thank you for visiting my profile.
+### 👋 Hi, thank you for visiting my profile.
 I am building up my portfolio of web and automation development projects.

 My most used web stack and frameworks are:
 #Java #Spring #JS #React